Veterinary Science

 What do we mean by ‘positive reinforcement’?

-When an animal performs a behaviour that we would like it to repeat, we reinforce that behaviour with something the animal finds pleasing, usually food.
-For example, if Milla, the Amur tiger, comes into her house when called, she is given a piece of chicken.
-If Milla likes chicken, she is more likely to repeat the behaviour of coming inside next time she is called.
+When an animal performs a behaviour that we would like repeated, we reinforce that behaviour with something the animal finds pleasing, usually food.
+For example, if Valentina, the Amur tiger, comes into her house when called, she is given a piece of chicken.
+If she likes chicken, she is more likely to repeat the behaviour of coming inside next time she is called.
 Training is completely voluntary; we always give our animals the choice to participate, and this in turn gives them control over their behaviour and environment.
 All animals can benefit from training and the same methods can be used to train all species – this means that you can train your pet dog, cat or even goldfish using the same methods we use to train our tigers, giraffes or crocodile monitor!

 How is animal training monitored at Marwell?